ckt1031/obsidian-wordwise-plugin/README.md

 Welcome to the **Obsidian WordWise**, a community-driven initiative designed to enhance your Obsidian experience.
 This plugin aims to simplify your workflow, boost productivity, and provide a seamless user experience by integrating **AI-powered prompts, integrated tools and commands**.

-Inspired by the [Notion AI](https://www.notion.so/product/ai), this plugin is built with the intention to bring similar capabilities to the **Obsidian platform**.

-**Note: This is NOT an official plugin from any AI-related company.
-It is a community plugin which DOES NOT provide any AI services, you should provide your own key in order to access the plugin.**

 ## Installation

 ### BRAT Installation